The Left, Leaks, and "Disinformation" Czars

 I promised I was going to go on this TV thing.

 And you just have to cancel because you're, you know, you're 101 temperature.
-You're dizzy.
+You're dizzy, you're

+can't speak, you sound terrible.
 But I just don't understand that attitude that you're healthy, the sun rises, and you want to do what?
-Play video games, yeah,
+Play video games?
+Yeah,

-nation of uh pantloads.
-It's uh, I guess what it is: it's the nation of Julia's and Pajama Boy.
+the nation of pantloads.
+It's, I guess what it is: it's the nation of Julia's and Pajama Boy.

 Well, Victor, it's that time of year, college graduation, and I'd like to get your thoughts on principle about commencements.
 And we'll do that right after these important messages.